Too Many Network Cables? Here's How to Find the Right One

-Discover the key factors to consider when selecting the perfect network cable for your needs.
+Discover five key factors to consider when selecting the perfect network cable for your needs.

 Select options and limit the number of products

-Patch cable type determines the medium through which data is transmitted in a network, directly impacting speed and distance capabilities.
-Selecting the right cable type is crucial for ensuring efficient data transmission and compatibility with existing network infrastructure.
+Patch cable type refers to the medium through which data is transmitted in network cables, impacting speed, distance, and reliability.
+Choosing the appropriate type is crucial for ensuring optimal network performance and meeting specific connectivity needs.

 Popular options (you can select more than one)